 To monitor compliance regarding, among others, complaints relating to accounting, internal accounting controls or auditing matters, the Corporation's Whistle Blowing Policy provides that these matters be reported by telephone or e-mail to the Corporation's Chairman of the Audit Committee.
-The Corporation is currently in the process of evaluating various third-party managed anonymous reporting systems, which it plans to implement during 2014.
+Additionally, the Corporation has recently selected an independent third-party managed anonymous reporting system, which it plans to implement during 2015.

-With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements and evaluates the potential effects and consequences of such transactions without the presence of those Board members.
+With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements and evaluates the potential effects and consequences of such transactions without the presence of those Board members